-- 1.1.
-Judges will award good marks from zero to ten (10) including half marks for each numbered movement and for each of the collective marks. - 1.2.
-Errors of course or test will be penalised as follows:

-1st time 2 points
+- 1.1 Judges will award good marks from zero to ten (10) including half marks for each numbered movement and for each of the collective marks. - 1.2 Errors of course or test will be penalised as follows: 1st time 2 points

-2nd time 4 points

-3rd time elimination
+2nd time 4 points 3rd time elimination

-- 1.3.
-In the case of a fall of Horse, Athlete and Horse will be eliminated. - 1.4.
-In the case of an Athlete fall, the Athlete will not be eliminated.
-He will be penalised by the effect of the fall on the execution of the movement and the collective mark (No 3 and/or No 4). - 1.5.
-After elimination (except when eliminated for marked lameness), an Athlete may continue his performance to the end.
+- 1.3 In the case of a fall of Horse, Athlete and Horse will be eliminated. - 1.4 In the case of an Athlete fall, the Athlete will be eliminated. - 1.5 After elimination (except when eliminated for marked lameness and fall), an Athlete may continue his performance to the end.
 The marks will be awarded in the ordinary way.